 Also known as the krachiao flower or curcuma alismatifolia, the Siamese tulip is a lovely purple flower that blooms first at the beginning of the rainy season.
 It’s found primarily in Thailand and is believed to represent love.

-Although hibiscus flowers are most often associated with Hawaii, these beautiful blooms are found in Asia, too.
-Known as roselle, the flowers can be found in all kidneys of shapes and colors.
+Although hibiscus flowers are most often associated with Hawaii, this beautiful flower is found in Asia, too.
+Known as roselle or chinese rose or Chinese hibiscus, these beautiful flowers can be found in all kidneys of shapes and colors.

 The hibiscus flower meaning is associated with fame, glory, and wealth.
 However, since the blossoms are short-lived, many also view this flower as representative of fleeting success or beauty.